Because Happiness Matters

 you'll get the things you've always got."

-It can be inconvenient, but you can learn to find places in your schedule to fit things in here and there.
+There is a level of inconvenience, but you can learn to find places in your schedule to fit things in here and there.
+Especially those thngs that you want the most!

 So many of us, so much of the time, don't realise that we're a lot more in control of things than we think.
 We're more trapped by our thoughts and bad habits than we are by anything in the outside world.